tomkyle/csv2meta-cli/README.md

 ## Use case

 If you just shot a series of different product photos, you'll usually import the pictures into Lightroom.
 Although you can then immediately add meta data for *the whole series,* there's no fast way to add *individual meta data* to each imported photo.
 That's what **csv2meta** is made for: Before importing to Lightroom, the script assigns individual *title, description,* and *keywords* from a CSV file to each image file.
-The images can then be imported, together with their indiviudal meta data.
+The images can then be imported, together with their individual meta data.

 The only thing, however, you are required to know is, which RAW file shows what. — The tool is not meant to add information that all images have in common and with which Lightroom excels, like photographer's name and legal hints. **csv2meta** rather helps you with those meta data that cannot be reasonably assigned as batch.